Take advantage of our flexible study—choose a conjoint or double degree, or a double major. We also offer pathway options, distance and short courses.

 All majors can be also be taken as a minor.
 You might also be able to study majors from other Victoria undergraduate degrees as a minor—for example, a Bachelor of Arts with a major in Geography, and a minor in Environmental Studies.

 Some subjects are not available as majors, but you can take them as a minor.
 Other subjects have special requirements and course options as minors.
-Explore these minors in the Bachelor of Arts, Bachelor of Commerce or the Bachelor of Science.

 You may not be ready to start your degree straight away.
 We offer pathway programmes that are designed to prepare you for degree-level study.